SahilRaut/SahilRaut/README.md

 - 👋 Hi, I’m @SahilRaut
-- 👀 I’m interested in  making a Robotics project
+- 👀 I’m interested in Robotics
 - 🌱 I’m currently learning ROS
 - 💞️ I’m looking to collaborate on big Robotics projects
 - 📫 you can reach me by mail at hisahiltech@gmail.com